PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 If using localhost, replace "mydomain.com" in OAUTH_CALLBACK with "localhost" (i.e., "https://localhost/hub/oauth_callback").

+## Upgrading JupyterHub to a newer version

+Upon runnng `starthub.sh`, you will likely see an error message saying you need to run `jupyterhub upgrade-db`.
+You can do this by:

+1. Running the `upgrade-jupyterhub-db.sh` script against a running container

+2. Commenting lines 71-72 of the `docker-compose.yml`, and uncommenting lines 73-74 (runs `jupyterhub upgrade-db`), then running `docker-compose build`.
+After running the database upgrade, run `stophub.sh` again, uncomment lines 71-72, comment out lines 73-74, and then running `docker-compose build` again.
+Then run `starthub.sh`. (based on https://jupyterhub.readthedocs.io/en/stable/reference/upgrading.html)

 ## Using custom Dockerfile or Docker Jupyter Stacks for your User Notebook Server

 1. If using custom Dockerfile:<br/>
     a.
 DOCKER_NOTEBOOK_IMAGE=jupyter/minimal-notebook:e1677043235c<br/>
     b.
 DOCKERFILE=Dockerfile.custom

 2. If using Docker Jupyter Stacks (https://github.com/jupyter/docker-stacks)<br/>
     a.
 DOCKER_NOTEBOOK_IMAGE can be any of the following:
       `jupyter/scipy-notebook:e1677043235c`, `jupyter/r-notebook:e1677043235c`, or `jupyter/datascience-notebook:e1677043235c`<br/>